 Ans:

-63. What is the role of the lubrication system in an IC engine, and how does it contribute to engine longevity and performance?
+63. What role does the lubrication system play in engine performance?

 Ans: